 Do you ever have those days that it feels like nothing is going right?
 The house is a mess, your running on no sleep, behind on EVERYTHING, kids have had way too much screen time and you keep getting snippy with your partner.
 You keep saying to yourself “I know what I have to do, why can’t I do it?”
 So you start and as you put the first cup in the dishwasher, your eldest asks for yogurt, just as you are handing them a spoon, your youngest asks to nurse.
 So you sit down to nurse.
 Trying to meet everyone’s needs at once, you decide to put on just one more episode of Max & Ruby, before you will definitely turn the tv off.
 As your nursing the baby, your partner comes in and announces “I’m making breakfast!”
-You think ‘don’t say anything negative that is a kind gesture and breakfast would be nice’ BUT we all know what the kitchen will look like at that.
+You think ‘don’t say anything negative that is a kind gesture and breakfast would be nice’ BUT we all know what the kitchen will look like after that.

 So you decide to be flexible and try tackling the laundry upstairs instead, while your partner makes breakfast, but you are followed by two little ones, who are not being entertained by your partner anymore.
 You go into the eldest’ room and call for him to come help you gather up the laundry.
 The youngest comes and starts dragging the laundry down the hall with you.
 For a moment you think “wow, I’m doing something right.”
 Then as you round the bend, you see your eldest jumping on top of the pile of clean laundry, throwing it all over the room (essentially mixing up the dirty and clean).
 So now what?
 You realize you are at your breaking point.
 Yelling feels like the only option left because you feel unheard, and unappreciated, tired, overwhelmed, frustrated and annoyed.